 The execs reiterated what colleagues had said in previous "report card" presentations at TMC meetings: Problems began with 2002/2004-spec engines with exhaust gas recirculation and got worse with 2007 versions that use EGR plus diesel particulate filters.

-2010-type engines, using the previous equipment plus urea injection, are somewhat less troublesome and get better fuel economy.
+EPA 2010 engines, using the previous equipment plus selective catalytic reduction urea injection, are somewhat less troublesome and get better fuel economy.

 Caterpillar, Cummins, Detroit, Paccar and Volvo-Mack diesels were covered in the presentations.
 Navistar diesels, the only brand not using selective catalytic reduction for 2010, were not.
 Only one fleet reported having Navistars; the exec did not include them in his remarks.

 That exec was Steve Duley, vice president, purchasing, for Schneider National, headquartered in Green Bay, Wis., who showed the largest set of operating data.
 He said the fleet has about 9,800 tractors with '04, '07 and '10 series diesels, mostly Detroit Series 60s and DD15s but with a smattering of others for "benchmarking" purposes.

 "Our expectations are lower" for the subject engines because they have averaged 4% more work orders and visits to the shop and 4% more tows, often following appearance of fault-code warnings in the tractors' instruments, he said.

 There have been many problems with getting parts and special tools, and there have been some malfunctions and failures in the equipment that handles diesel exhaust fluid in the 2010 diesels.
 The DEF itself is readily available at moderate prices.